Nonlinear subspace clustering by functional link neural networks: Introduction

 Many existing techniques for subspace clustering rely on leveraging the linear connections between samples to learn the affinity matrix.
 In deed, in many practical scenarios, data samples often exhibit nonlinear relationships.
 The previous mentioned subspace clustering methods may experience performance degradation when dealing with such nonlinear data samples, thereby motivating the development of nonlinear subspace clustering methods.
 As a typical category of non-linear techniques, kernel-based subspace clustering methods have gained popularity.
-These methods possess the capability to perform a nonlinear transformation \cite{patel2014kernel, yin2016kernel, yang2019joint, zhen2020kernel, wang2021consensus}.
 One such example is the Kernel Sparse Subspace Clustering (KSSC) \cite{patel2014kernel}, which incorporates the kernel method into SSC, enabling the algorithm to find a nonlinear decision boundary that can separate the data more effectively.
+Yin \emph{et al}. explored the self-expressive principle for symmetric positive definite matrices in the kernel subspace \cite{yin2016kernel}.
+Yang \emph{et al} considered the benefits of correntropy and block diagonal regularization when designing the kernel subspace clustering method \cite{yang2019joint}.
+Zhen \emph{et al} enhanced the algorithm robustness and guaranteed the block diagonal property by truncating the trivial coefficients of kernel matrix \cite{zhen2020kernel}.
+Wang \emph{et al}. integrated coefficient discriminant information and kernel subspace clustering into a unified process \cite{wang2021consensus}.
 Kang \emph{et al} introduced a comprehensive framework that unifies graph construction and kernel learning, harnessing the resemblance of the kernel matrix to enhance clustering performance \cite{kang2019low}.
-Zhen \emph{et al} enhanced the algorithm robustness and guaranteed the block diagonal property by truncating the trivial coefficients of kernel matrix \cite{zhen2020kernel}.
 Multi-kernel learning methods have been used to find the optimal kernel combination for better clustering results \cite{zhang2021robust, sun2021projective}.
 In addition to the kernel method, Zhu \emph{et al} employed a feed-forward neural network for executing nonlinear mapping and subsequently introduced the Nonlinear Subspace Clustering (NSC) technique \cite{zhu2018nonlinear}.
 Deep Subspace Clustering (DSC) techniques that combine the advantages of deep neural networks and subspace clustering methods have drawn much attention \cite{peng2020deep}, which introduce a self-expression layer between the encoder and the decoder to learn a similarity graph.
 However, subspace clustering methods based on neural network have limitations in computational cost when the layer number is large, and may also be sensitive to the setting of hyperparameters \cite{ji2017deep}.
+For a clear comparison, we summarize the advantages and shortcomings of several typical methods in Table \ref{methods_summary}.